misc-courses/web-cs105-f24/content/practicals/practical08-rdbms.md

 path: "/practicals/practical08"
 template: "assignment"
 name: "Practical 8"
-published: true
+published: false
 ---

 In this practical you will adapt a simple memory-backed server for Simplepedia to use a RDBMS backend.
 We will test our implementation against the SQLite file-based database, but by using the [Knex library](http://knexjs.org).
 The same code would also work with MySQL or PostgreSQL (Heroku, for instance, provides PostgreSQL).

 #### Goals

-* Gain familiarity with RDBMS-backed servers, Knex, SQLite, and the Objection ORM library.
+- Gain familiarity with RDBMS-backed servers, Knex, SQLite, and the Objection ORM library.
-* Implement model validations as an example of aspect-oriented programming (AOP).
+- Implement model validations as an example of aspect-oriented programming (AOP).
-* Employ code generators.
+- Employ code generators.
 Code generation (like with CRA) is very a helpful feature for working with complex libraries (that, for example, expect specific files in specific directories).

 ## Prerequisites

 1. Click through to the GitHub [classroom assignment](https://classroom.github.com/a/k66Epe6q) to create your private repository.
 Then clone that newly created repository to your local computer as you have done previously.

 1. Install the package dependencies by running `npm install` inside the root directory of the newly cloned repository.

 1. Make sure that you have installed `sqlite3` as described in [Getting Started](../resources/getting_started).

 ## Setup Knex

 Knex is both a library and a command line tool (usable via `npx`).
 Install Knex and the database clients (for SQLite 3 and PostgreSQL):